rclone/rclone/docs/content/memory.md

 ```

 Because the memory backend isn't persistent it is most useful for
-testing or with an rclone server or rclone mount, eg
+testing or with an rclone server or rclone mount, e.g.

     rclone mount :memory: /mnt/tmp
     rclone serve webdav :memory: